BeepIsla/valve-region-selector/README.md

 - Do I have to restart every time I change the ping settings?
   - No. You can change your ping settings whenever you want.
 Some games may update instantly, some may not.
 Team Fortress 2 for example only updates pings every ~3 minutes so you may have to wait before your changes apply.

+- Why not just use a VPN?
+  - Steam disallows the usage of VPNs though I don't think they ban for it unless you use it to excessively buy games for cheaper.
+This program does not let you buy game for cheaper and does not change your IP. *Also not everyone has a VPN.*

 - You made typos in the regions!
   - These regions are directly ripped from Valve, all complains about typos regarding the regions go to Valve.